fragcolor-xyz/crdt-lite/README.md

 A: CRDT-Lite focuses on data consistency and conflict resolution.
 Security measures like encryption should be implemented at the network layer or application layer as appropriate for your use case.

 **Q: Can the system handle large numbers of concurrent updates?**
 A: Yes, the conflict resolution mechanism ensures that all nodes will eventually reach a consistent state, even with many concurrent updates.
-The resolution is deterministic, using site ID and sequence number for tiebreaking when necessary.
+The resolution is deterministic, using node ID for tiebreaking when necessary.

 **Q: How efficient is the synchronization process?**
-A: CRDT-Lite uses a change-based operation system, allowing for efficient incremental updates between frequently communicating nodes.
+A: CRDT-Lite uses a change-based operation system with change compression, allowing for efficient incremental updates between frequently communicating nodes.
 This significantly reduces overhead in lively connected systems.

 ## Future Enhancements

 - **Tombstone Garbage Collection:** Implement mechanisms to remove old tombstones.
-- **Bandwidth Optimization:** Enhance efficiency for large datasets.
+- **Bandwidth Optimization:** Further enhance efficiency for large datasets.
 - **Custom Merge Functions:** Allow users to define specific merge behaviors for unique use cases.

 ## Contributing